DocumentationRecipesReferenceChangelog

 Adding metadata to assets

-Asset metadata can be a powerful tool to use when filtering assets.
-For more information on how to use Kili's advanced filters, refer to Filtering assets.
+Asset metadata can be a powerful way to filter and organize your assets.
+To learn more about advanced filtering, see Filtering assets.

 Filtering by asset metadata